gracemyers14/PasswordCracker/README.md

 A simple password cracking tool with support for MD5, BCrypt, and SHA-256

-This project includes a simple brute-force password cracker using MD5 hashing.

 ## How to Run

 1. Open a terminal or command prompt.